Students: Looking for advising?

 Environmental Sustainability

-The Haas Center for Public Service offers full-time, summer fellowships for undergraduate and graduate students to work with nonprofit and government agencies toward climate justice in the Bay Area.
 These fellowships are associated with Partnerships for Climate Justice in the Bay Area (PCJ in the Bay), an initiative to build equitable climate change solutions by supporting long-term partnerships between Stanford students, faculty and Bay Area community leaders.
+This year, these fellowships will be co-sponsored by the Doerr School of Sustainability’s Integrative Initiatives on Environmental Justice.

 Overview

 Climate change poses an unprecedented threat to humanity.
 Temperatures are increasing, sea level rise is accelerating, and floods, fires, and droughts are becoming more extreme.
 Communities in the Bay Area and across the globe are already experiencing these impacts, with Black, Indigenous, and People of Color (BIPOC) communities bearing the greatest burdens.
-We also we face a critical juncture with respect to our energy future.
+We also face a critical juncture with respect to our energy future.
 If we are to avoid even more catastrophic and unequal impacts, we must find an equitable path to a green economy.
 For communities of color near Stanford and across the San Francisco Bay Area, there is an urgent need to support community-led efforts and policy-making to build climate resilience and a just energy transition.

 The Haas Center’s PCJ in the Bay initiative invests in long-term relationships with partner organizations to help address these challenges.
 Since January 2021, students have been engaging with PCJ in the Bay partners through community engaged courses and research, summer fellowships, volunteering, and career opportunities.

 Research to Support Environmental and Climate Justice Advocacy in the Belle Haven Community of Menlo Park